 Outstanding 2018 Graduate Student: Angélica Bañuelos

 Angélica Bañuelos has a natural literary curiosity, is ambitious in the tasks she undertakes and is always successful in completing them.
-She is quite apt in her research skills and goes well beyond what is required of a graduate student and has always demonstrated an honest and sincere interaction with her professors and her fellow students.
-Angélica’s strengths are reliability, initiative, dedication and integrity.
-She has presented her research at the Tradición y Globalización Latin American International Conference in Cuernavaca, México in August 2016.
+She is quite apt in her research skills and goes well beyond what is required of a graduate student and has always demonstrated an honest and sincere interaction with her professors and fellow students.
+Angélica’s strengths are reliability, initiative, dedication, and integrity.
+She presented her research at the Tradición y Globalización Latin American International Conference in Cuernavaca, México in August 2016.
 Ms. Bañuelos is always willing to help her fellow students.